 According to Middle East Concern (MEC Qatar profile): "The constitution of Qatar enshrines Islam as the religion of the State and Islamic law as a main source of legislation...It guarantees freedom of religious practice provided that public order and morality are maintained.
 The Abrahamic religions (Judaism, Christianity and Islam) are legally recognized.
 Under applicable Islamic law, Muslims are effectively prohibited from changing their religion.
-Non-Islamic proselytism is strictly prohibited and is punishable by prison sentences ... - though in recent years the government has preferred to deport without legal proceedings those suspected of proselytising."
+Non-Islamic proselytism is strictly prohibited and is punishable by prison sentences ... - though in recent years the government has preferred to deport without legal proceedings those suspected of proselytizing."

-According to the US State Department (IRFR 2022 Qatar, p.
-10): "The Mesaimeer Religious Complex, also known as "Church City" and located on government-owned land, continued to provide worship space for the eight registered Christian denominations....
-Citizens of the country and other Muslims were not allowed to attend these services.
+According to the US State Department: "There are 8 officially recognized denominations with church facilities built within the official Mesaimeer Religious Complex: Roman Catholic, Anglican, Greek Orthodox; Syrian Orthodox, Coptic Orthodox, Maronite, Evangelical Protestant and Inter-Denominational Christian churches...
 Representatives of the CCSC [Christian Church Steering Committee] stated there was overcrowding in seven buildings in the complex, and noted difficulties with parking, access, and time-sharing."